What does Bianca mean?

 Displayed below is the baby name popularity of Bianca for girls.
 Bianca entered the list in 1970-1979 and reached its apex rank of #84 in the U.S. in 1990, and is at #360 presently.
 (2014 Birth Statistics)

 Prominent alternative forms of Bianca (#360 last year) listed in the Top 1000 are Candida, Blanche, Blanch and Blanca.
-Usage of these girl names was at its apex during 1920-1929 and is now significantly less, with the versions Candida, Blanche, Blanch and Blanca becoming less in vogue.
+Usage of these girl names was at its apex during the years 1920-1929 (usage of 0.402%) and is now significantly less (usage 0.128%, down 68.2%), with the versions Blanca, Blanch, Blanche and Candida becoming less in vogue.
 Bianca (#360) is the most trendy name for newborns in this list.
 Displayed below is a comparison of the popularity of Bianca and corresponding names.
 (2014 Birth Statistics)

 A suggested similar baby name is Vianca.
 This name tends to be less commonly used than Bianca.